richmr/ChaosDrive/README.md

 Otherwise build your own PocketBeagle image by following these [directions](PocketBeagle/buildroot)

 ## Compatible boards
 In theory, Chaos Drive can be made to work on any OTG-capable Linux system.
 But I have only worked on the PocketBeagle and the RPi Zero.
 Very early on I switched over to the PocketBeagle and my most up-to-date code is all for the PocketBeagle.
-The RPi Zero is best used for initial experimentation.
+The RPi Zero is best used for casual experimentation.
 I do not update the RPi Zero code.